FETS Benchmark: Foundation Models Enable Scalable and Generalizable Energy Time Series Forecasting: Materials and Methods

 \subsection{Selected Datasets}

-Based on the data categories that are typically of interest for stakeholders (see Table~\ref{tab:stakeholder_forecasts}), we selected a representative set of datasets for this study, presented in Table~\ref{tab:datasets_comprehensive}.
-Our dataset selection follows four main criteria: (1) open availability, (2) recency with a preference for datasets covering timeseries data from 2022 onwards, (3) domain relevance based on citation count and market size, and (4) category coverage across all segments identified in Table~\ref{tab:stakeholder_forecasts}.
-For each dataset and benchmark mode, representative target subsets are used (partly randomly selected; see Table~\ref{tab:dataset_statistics}).
+Based on the data categories typically of interest to stakeholders (Table~\ref{tab:stakeholder_forecasts}), we selected a representative set of datasets for this study, as presented in Table~\ref{tab:datasets_comprehensive}.
+Our dataset selection follows four main criteria: (1) open availability, (2) recency with a preference for datasets covering time series data from 2022 onwards, (3) domain relevance based on citation count and market size, and (4) category coverage across all segments given in Table~\ref{tab:stakeholder_forecasts}.
+The resulting coverage of the collection is summarized in Appendix Table~\ref{tab:coverage_gaps}.
+For each dataset and benchmark mode, a representative target subset is used (Appendix Table~\ref{tab:dataset_statistics}), yielding 54 (dataset, target) combinations, hereafter referred to as datasets.
 Each dataset is assigned to the data categories given in Figure~\ref{fig:energy_forecasts}.
 The general data section contains datasets that could be assigned to multiple data categories or comprise general feature sets.
-Historical weather forecasts and calendar data serve as covariates across all forecasting tasks.
 Typical meteorological features include temperature (2\,m height), wind speed (at 80\,m, 120\,m, and 180\,m hub heights), shortwave radiation, and direct radiation.
 Temporal features comprise cyclic encodings of hour, minute, weekday, day, and month using sine and cosine transformations to preserve periodicity.
 Calendar features include binary indicators for weekends and public holidays derived from state-specific holiday calendars.
 Most datasets originate from the largest European electricity markets, with additional datasets from Asia and the United States.

 \begin{scriptsize}

 \end{scriptsize}